Welcome!

 Education also is a primary mission of our laboratory.
 Housed within the Temple University Psychology Department, graduate and undergraduate students engaged in higher education form the core of our team and play a role in every stage of ongoing research projects.
 The educational philosophy of the laboratory is informed by traditions of life-long learning, open science, rigorous scholarship, and egalitarianism.

-Dr. Giovannetti is *NOT* accepting a new graduate student for the AY 2024-2025
+*Tania Giovannetti is recruiting a new graduate student for AY 2026- 2027.

-Check out our lab Twitter and Facebook pages!
+Check out our lab Twitter, Bluesky, and Facebook pages!